-We are holding our Entrepreneurship and the Environment course from June 22 – July 3 (Mon – Fri) and our Sustainable Cities course from July 6 – 17.
+We are only holding our Entrepreneurship and the Environment course this summer.
 We have a dedicated page describing our online courses here.

 There is no fee to participate in an online course this summer.
 Instead we have a suggested financial contribution of $500 for families.
 This is a guideline, and we’d be perfectly happy to have students participate at any level that feels appropriate, including zero tuition.